xragua/xraybinaryorbit/paper/paper.md

 ![Some results obtained with the functions contained in this package.](joss.jpg){#sylt width="100%"}

 # Statement of Need

-like XIFU in Athena [@2016SPIE9905E2FB] and XRISM [@2022arXiv220205399X], Orbital modulations offer valuable insights into X-ray binary systems, although their application is not always straightforward due to the complexity of geometrical calculations and numerous involved parameters.
-Nearly all current studies on individual X-ray binaries can benefit significantly from the functions provided in this package.
+The study of orbital modulations in X-ray binaries is essential for understanding their physical properties and dynamics.
+Currently, these modulations are often overlooked, probably due to the limited resolution of existing instruments like Chandra and XMM, which makes it challenging to obtain adequate data unless the modulation is particularly prominent.
+The prominence of these modulations depends primarily on the system's properties and the source's brightness.
+However, upcoming telescopes such as Athena's X-IFU [@2016SPIE9905E2FB]  and XRISM [@2022arXiv220205399X], with their significantly higher resolution, will enhance the importance of these analyses.
+These advanced instruments are expected to provide deeper insights into the intricate dynamics of X-ray systems.

-To streamline usability, we have implemented a user-friendly form system that allows all parameters to be saved and easily loaded for future interactions, eliminating the need for users to input them repeatedly.
+Although orbital modulations are widely known, they are complex to analyze and depend on several parameters and geometrical considerations.
+With this in mind, we collected all the functions we created through years of analyzing close X-ray binaries and formed a python package useful in almost every X-ray binary analysis, with the aim of facilitating its implementation for other astronomers.

-The functions obtained in this package had had already been used in published papers ([@2022MNRAS.512..304S],[@2021MNRAS.501.5892S]) and in others currently under referee process.
+However, these functions are not solely reliant on future data from advanced telescopes.
+Many orbital modulations may already be latent within existing archives, waiting to be uncovered.
+Indeed, these functions have already been utilized with Chandra and XMM data in the published papers ([@2022MNRAS.512..304S],[@2021MNRAS.501.5892S]) and in others currently under referee process.

 # Acknowledgements